tutcsis/bert-japanese/README.md

 ## Model Architecture

-The architecture of our models are the same as the original BERT models proposed by Google.
+The architecture of models provided by Tohoku-University are the same as the original BERT models proposed by Google.
 - **BERT-base** models consist of 12 layers, 768 dimensions of hidden states, and 12 attention heads.
 - **BERT-large** models consist of 24 layers, 1024 dimensions of hidden states, and 16 attention heads.

+This repository only supports **BERT-base** version.

 ## Environment